Huangyuren/unet_SCM/README.md

 ## Overview

 ### Data
+* Notice: I can not open my data for the moment, since that contains patiences' privacy problem.
+I can show my code which works nice for your reference only.

 We crop the raw images which looks similar to images in 'data/test_orig_png' to 256*256 as the input to Unet.